atharvaranjan007/Pet_Amicus/README.md

 # 💡 Our Solution

-Pet Amicus combines IoT devices, embedded systems, cloud connectivity, and a companion to provide continuous pet care.

-The system automates routine tasks such as feeding, temperature regulation, and environmental management while allowing owners to remotely monitor and control their pet's surroundings.

-Artificial Intelligence is used to improve selected features by providing intelligent observations, personalized recommendations, behavioural insights, and smart notifications.
+Pet Amicus is a next-generation smart pet home that seamlessly combines intelligent hardware, IoT connectivity, and AI-assisted features to redefine pet care.
+Designed as a complete ecosystem rather than a single device, it automates essential care functions such as feeding, temperature regulation, hygiene, and real-time monitoring, while a companion mobile application enables remote management from anywhere.

+By incorporating AI for behavioural insights, health monitoring, and personalized recommendations, Pet Amicus provides smarter, safer, and more compassionate care for pets.

 ---